City of Brazil

 2. Vacation allowance: one-third salary allowance on vacation salary amount (salary x 0.333)

-3. ‘Thirteenth Salary’: paid before December 20th
+3. Annual bonus: paid before December 20th

-4. Contribution to Social Security: Paid over the total salary amount (8% to 27.6%)
+4. Contribution to social security: Paid over the total salary amount (8% to 27.6%)

-5. Deposit Guarantee Fund (FGTS): Paid over the total salary amount (8%)
+5. Deposit guarantee fund (FGTS): Paid over the total salary amount (8%)

 Note: Every employer must enroll its employees in the INSS (National Social Insurance Institution or Instituto Nacional do Seguro Social).